 Still, his story is fascinating and encouraging just the same and everybody should know about him.

 The Museum Otto Weidt’s Workshop for the Blind is open every day from 10 a.m. to 8 p.m.

-The other one is a TV movie and deals (also) with Otto Weidt’s love for Alice Licht, one of his Jewish employees who – with his help – managed to escape a concentration camp.
-This is a true life fairy tale – hence far from any cheesiness:
+Although Spielberg didn’t make a movie on Otto Weidt, there is a TV movie.
+It deals with Otto Weidt’s heroic concept and also his love for Alice Licht, one of his Jewish employees who – with his help – even managed to escape a concentration camp.

 So, however, life would be so easy if one could blame exclusively one entire nation for being the devil.
-We could declare the Germans the planet’s only villains and the rest of world’s population would frolick and pick daisies on a lush lawn.
-Unfortunately – or probably thank God – it’s not that simple.
+We could declare the Germans the planet’s only villains so that the rest of the world’s population would frolic and pick daisies on a lush lawn.
+Unfortunately – or probably thank God – it’s obviously not that simple.

 The next cross street is the Große Hamburger Straße.
-This used to be Berlin’s Jewish neighborhood, and on the street’s southern end is the Jewish Cemetery.
-Across the street, Berlin’s first Jewish retirement home was opened with the Jewish School for Boys next door.
-These buildings were used by the Nazis to round up Jews for their deportation.
+This used to be Berlin’s Jewish neighborhood, hence, on the street’s southern end is the Jewish Cemetery.
+Across the street, Berlin’s first Jewish retirement home was opened with the Jewish School for Boys next to it.
+As a matter of fact, these buildings were used by the Nazis to round up Jews for their deportation.

 Amorino Eis Boutique

 Also, some of the best Currywurst – the typical sausage with tomato sauce and curry powder – is sold here: